a-inacio/edt-go/docs/a-golang-primer.md

 To make the most of this library, it's essential to have a solid understanding of Go's capabilities.
 Familiarity with certain language and standard library features is crucial for achieving this goal.

-It is out of scope of this document providing a complete Go tutorial, it is expected that you have some familiarity already or have other means to cover that requirement.
+It is out of scope of this document to provide a complete Go tutorial, it is expected that you have some familiarity already or have other means to cover that requirement.

-This document aims to make sure you have a solid understanding of some key aspects.
+This document aims to bring your attention to the key aspects.

 ## Coroutines

 Coroutines (aka goroutines) are lightweight threads of execution, managed by the Go runtime instead of the OS.
 Therefore, concurrent programming is natively supported.
-Communication is achieved with channels.
+Communication can be achieved with `channels`.

 Take the following naive example:
 ```go